matthewhuff89/roarke/gdd.md

 - 6. To adjust for Roarke's new power and technical efficiency, there will be more situations that require Advanced Techniques (Double/Triple distance strikes, Delta Strikes, Solar Flares)
 - 7. Unlocks a power shot for his arm blaster

+Random note: I just realized Roarke plays a lot like Yasuo from League of Legends. *shrug*

 ##### Level Timer (Maybe)